The University is committed to supporting the academic success of all our students and ensuring that the semester proceeds as normally as possible

-Alert level changes can put unexpected, additional demands on students’ financial circumstances.
-It’s important to let us know if COVID-19 has impacted your financial situation and is preventing you from doing things like connecting with your loved ones, eating well, researching or studying to the best of your abilities.
+It’s important to let us know if COVID-19 is impacting your financial situation and is preventing you from doing things like connecting with your loved ones, eating well, researching or studying to the best of your abilities.

 There is a Financial Assistance Fund managed by the LU Students’ Association that supports eligible students with a range of needs to ensure you can maintain an acceptable standard of student life.
 If you are unsure if you qualify for financial help, we encourage you to contact LUSA.

 Contact Kate Lindsay, LUSA Advocacy and Voice if you would like to discuss your financial circumstances in confidence.
 Phone 03 423 0582 or email [email protected].

 Contact the Wellbeing team if you require support with accessing food or groceries.
 Email: [email protected] or Ph/txt: 021 589 475; mail: [email protected] or contact Victoria Askin, ph/txt: 022 126 7885.